ameliasutton/FOLIO-Permission-Management/README.md

 # FOLIO Permissions and Service Point Management
+Copyright (C) 2022-2024  Amelia Sutton

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+See the file "[COPYING](COPYING)" for more details.

+## Introduction
 A script to update the service points and permissions assigned to users in FOLIO

 ## Requirements
 * Python 3.x
 * dotenv
+* tqdm

 ## Usage Instructions
 * Create .env config file in the following format:
 >url = <br />
 tenant = <br />